renpy/renpy/sphinx/source/displaying_images.rst

 The image directory is named "images", and is placed under the game directory.
-When a file with the .jpg or .png extension is placed underneath this directory, the extension is stripped, the rest of the filename is forced to lower case, and the resulting filename is use as the image name if an image with that name has not been previously defined.
+When a file with the .jpg or .png extension is placed underneath this directory, the extension is stripped, the rest of the filename is forced to lower case, and the resulting filename is used as the image name if an image with that name has not been previously defined.

-This process place in all directories underneath the image directory.
+This process takes place in all directories underneath the image directory.
 For example, all of these files will define the image ``eileen happy``::

     game/images/eileen happy.png